qudo-lucas/svelte-router/readme.md

 # **Svelte Event Router**

-A simple SPA router that enforces event driven user interfaces.
+A simple SPA router that enforces event-driven user interfaces.
 Your router does a lot for you.
-Chose a good one.
+Choose a good one.

 ## **Why This One**
-Svelte Event Router is an event driven router.
+Svelte Event Router is an event-driven router.
 Rather than going to a URL to update the view (while this does work), you send events to the router.
-This pattern of development results in well architected projects that are predictable and less prone to errors.
+This pattern of development results in well-architected projects that are predictable and less prone to errors.

 # **Getting Started**
 To get started, import Router and specify your views.